 - Diabetes.
 Damage to the pancreas can lead to diabetes.

 - Heart problems.
 Excess iron in your heart affects the heart's ability to circulate enough blood for your body's needs.
 This is called congestive heart failure.
-Hemochromatosis can also cause abnormal heart rhythms (arrhythmias).
+Hemochromatosis also can cause abnormal heart rhythms, called arrhythmias.

 - Reproductive problems.
-Excess iron can lead to erectile dysfunction (impotence), and loss of sex drive in men and absence of the menstrual cycle in women.
+Excess iron can lead to erectile dysfunction and loss of sex drive in men.
+It can cause an absence of the menstrual cycle in women.

 - Skin color changes.
 Deposits of iron in skin cells can make your skin appear bronze or gray in color.